 As you can see, there are various revenue models for a successful taxi business like Uber.
 Still, the one with an individual client is most popular because individuals are more likely to use such services than corporate clients or small-scale businesses.

-The most crucial consideration in this business is the location and availability of vehicles because these services work better in cities where people use public transport or taxis regularly.
+The most crucial consideration in this business is the location and availability of vehicles.
+These services work better in cities where people regularly use public transport or taxis.
 If they don’t find taxis easily, those who opt for such services will be disappointed with the experience.

 #7.
 Dynamic Pricing Model

 In a dynamic pricing model, there is no limit on the size of the group, and it can be for any number of people.
 This variation is that booking through an app usually means better management of cab fleets, so the operation becomes more efficient, resulting in lower prices.

 The pay-per-hour model comes with a restriction on the number of hours a car is rented out.
 It works well for people who need cars for individual trips only.
 In this case, you won’t have to pay more than 20% of the total fare as commission.